New God Flow: Artwork

 On June 27, 2012, West's website was updated for the cover art for "New God Flow".
-The artwork is styled in black and red, with it revealing track info and key participants.
+The artwork is styled in black and red, revealing track info and key participants.
 The cover art is nearly identical to that of the GOOD Music single "Mercy" that was released earlier in 2012.

 Reception

 In comparison to the live performance of it at the 2012 BET Awards, Nathan Reese of Refinery29 viewed the song as what "manages a similarly intense effect, letting Pusha T and Kanye West maintain all the anger and vulnerability they showed at that show".
 Complex listed the song at #34 on their list of the 50 best songs of 2012.
 At the XXL Awards in 2013, "New God Flow" won the award for Best Beat.